infobloxopen/infoblox-nios-go-client/dns/docs/RecorddnameAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `RecorddnameAPIReferenceDeleteRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `RecordDnameAPIRecorddnameReferenceDeleteRequest` struct via the builder pattern

 Name | Type | Description  | Notes